samuikaze/registry-in-kubernetes/README.md

 7. If had SELinux installed in server, you need to add allow polocy to SELinux or push/pull will always fail.

-    > To disable SELinux, see step 5.
+    > To disable SELinux, see step 8.

-    1. Login as `root`
+    1. Open terminal and switch to `SELinux` directory
+    2. Issue commands below to apply SELinux policy

+        > If `sudo` not work, copy `allowregistrypolicy.te` to `/root` folder and login as root to perform there commands.

         ```console
+        $ sudo checkmodule -M -m -o allowregistrypolicy.mod allowregistrypolicy.te
+        $ sudo semodule_package -o allowregistrypolicy.pp -m allowregistrypolicy.mod
+        $ sudo semodule -i allowregistrypolicy.pp
+        ```

+    3. Perform `podman image push <DOMAIN>/<IMAGE_NAME>:<VERSION>` to test if image can push to registry.
+If can't, continue to step 4. to 6.
+    4. Login as `root`

+        ```console
         $ su -
         ```

-    2. Export allow policy from SELinux audit log
+    5. Export allow policy from SELinux audit log

         ```console
         # audit2allow -a -M allowpolicy < /var/log/audit/audit.log
         ```

-    3. Apply policy to SELinux
+    6. Apply policy to SELinux

         ```console
         # semodule -i allowpolicy.pp
         ```

-    4. Perform `podman image push <DOMAIN>/<IMAGE_NAME>:<VERSION>` to test if image can push to registry.
-If not, do step 1. to step 3. until it work.
+    7. Perform `podman image push <DOMAIN>/<IMAGE_NAME>:<VERSION>` to test if image can push to registry.
+If can't, do step 4. to 6. until it work.
-    5. To disable SELinux (not recommand)，perform `sudo setenforce 0`
+    8. To disable SELinux (not recommand)，perform `sudo setenforce 0` and set `SELINUX=disabled` in `/etc/selinux/config` file
+        > Not recommand to disable SELinux, this will insecure your server.

 ## References